 Click Previous Record to scroll back to the previous emission unit.
 This will take you away from the page you are currently on after all mandatory fields are filled in.
 You will not be able to view the previous subject item if you are currently viewing the first item.

-Required fields for Emission Units page if box is not checked:
+Required fields for Emission Units page if there are emission units affected by this amendment+:

 *Only required when the emissions unit is an engine or other combustion unit.